vga64/ball3d/B3DML/0.1/README.md

 # B3DML - Ball 3D Mod Loader

 Version-agnostic mod loader.
-A mod built for 4.21 also runs on 4.x/slow even in slow_2020.
+A mod built for 4.21 also runs on 4.x/slow even on slow_2020.

 ## Features